-PSS20000LS- The engine generator set consists of a Ford Industrial, four cylinder, liquid cooled engine equipped to run on L.P./N.G. fuel.
-The engine operates at 1800 rpm and frequency regulation is maintained by the electronic governor within .5 cycles varation, from no load to rated load.
-The 20,000 watt (20kW) generator is a single bearing, direct drive, rotating field design.
+PSS27LS- The engine generator set consists of a GM 3.0L, I-4 Industrial, four cylinder, liquid cooled engine equipped to run on L.P./N.G. fuel.
+The engine operates at 1800 rpm and frequency regulation is maintained by the electronic governor within .5 cycles variation, from no load to rated load.
+The 27,000 watt (27kW) generator is a single bearing, direct drive, rotating field design.
 The generator is connected to the engine flywheel via flexible drive disks.
 The engine generator is mounted in a drip proof enclosure for outside installation.
 Connection boxes are provided to all customer connections (both AC output and DC control).
 A customer supplied 12 Volt, 650 CCA (BCI group 24) battery is required to complete the installation.
-Engine operation is controlled by an Electronic Engine Control Module (E.C.M.) mounted in the engine generator enclosure.
-The E.C.M. is equipped standard with a 10 second start delay.
-3 minute cool down delay and cycle cranking, featuring 5 cycles of 12 seconds on/12 seconds off.
+Engine operation is controlled by an Digital Genset Controller (DGC) mounted in the engine generator enclosure.